 - Profile relevance: How close is the lead’s profile to your ideal customer?

-The profile relevance score is a measure of and how likely your lead is to purchase, based on your research and customer profiling work.
+The profile relevance score is a measure of how likely your lead is to purchase, based on your research and customer profiling work.
 There are lots of factors that could feed into this score, but often it will be based on identifying attributes of previous customers and especially of previous high-value customers (lifetime value, not just likelihood of first purchase may also be factored in).
 It should include measures of how well the lead’s company matches your ideal firmographic data and how well the lead’s job role matches the job roles you want to reach.